 So what’s the solution?
 Open source VPN.
 We’re not saying that open source VPNs aren’t prone to hacking but as the reputation of open source products precedes, we can consider these to be safer than closed source VPNs.

-One of the benefits of using an open-source VPN client as compared to a custom VPN is the fact that all the source code of the VPN apps is public, which ensures that the company isn’t hiding anything from you.
+One of the benefits of using an open-source VPN client as compared to a custom Virtual Private Network is the fact that all the source code of the VPN apps is public, which ensures that the company isn’t hiding anything from you.
 Open source VPNs use SSL/TLS protocol for encryption.

 Below, we have enlisted some of the best free open source VPNs.

 5 Best Open Source VPNs 2022

 - Libreswan VPN

 1. OpenVPN – Overall Best Open Source VPN

 The top spot in this list is undoubtedly reserved for OpenVPN, which is a full-fledged open-source VPN solution for enterprises as well as everyday consumers.
 OpenVPN’s consumer VPN is called Private Tunnel, and for businesses, it offers feature-rich VPN solutions.